humphd/have-fun-with-machine-learning/README.md

 If you’re like me, you’re never going to be be good enough at the underlying math and theory to advance the state of AI.
-But using a neural network doesn’t require a PhD, and you don’t need to be a data scientist at Google or Uber.
-It turns out that you don’t need to be the person who makes the next breakthrough in AI in order to use what exists today.
+But using a neural network doesn’t require a PhD, and you don’t need to be the person who makes the next breakthrough in AI in order to *use* what exists today.
 What we have now is already breathtaking, and highly usable.
 Play with this stuff like you would any other open source technology.

 Speaking of open source, I’ve decided to write this on Github vs. as a blog post